sanger-pathogens/Bio-VertRes-Config/README.md

 * **setup_global_configs** - Create config scripts and overall strucutre for the global configs

 ## Installation
 Details for installing Bio-VertRes-Config are provided below.
 If you encounter an issue when installing Bio-VertRes-Config please contact your local system administrator.
-If you encounter a bug please log it [here](https://github.com/sanger-pathogens/Bio-VertRes-Config/issues) or email us at path-help@sanger.ac.uk.

 ### From Source
 Clone the repository: